Receive text message OR email updates about new scholarships, upcoming scholarship deadlines, or other scholarship information!

 Scholarship Search Websites

-Scholarships for Oregon high school students are avaiable through OSAC (Oregon Student Access Commission).
+Scholarships for Oregon high school students are available through OSAC (Oregon Student Access Commission).
 Priority deadline is February 15th at 5:00 PM.

 Regular deadline is March 1st!
-OSAC allows you to complete one application for multiple schalarships such as the coveted Ford Scholarship!
+OSAC allows you to complete one application for multiple scholarships such as the coveted Ford Scholarship!
 Click here for more details about the Ford Scholarship.

 Financial Aid & the FAFSA